The 377th Theater Sustainment Command has a dual-mission:

 The 377th TSC is assigned to the Army Service Component Command (USARNORTH), and participates in multiple annual exercises which include Vibrant Response, Ardent Sentry, Vigilant Shield and Defense Coordinating Office Certification Exercises.
 Additionally, the command coordinates sustainment of contingency operations ranging from presidential inaugurations, State of the Union addresses, U.N.
 General Assembly meetings and political conventions to complex catastrophes such as hurricanes, earthquakes, wildfires and man-made disasters.

-LINEAGE and MISSION:
+LINEAGE and HISTORY:

 "CAN DO, ANYTIME, ANYWHERE"